smilingrumia/pixiv-extraction/README.md

 Turn ON Raw headers
 Right Click -> select all -> Right Click -> copy

-Open httpHeader/pixiv_artpage with text-editor
+Open httpHeader/pixiv_artpage with text-editor and paste your header
-select all, then paste you header(this will overwrit everything inside with your header)
 (This Header must contain Cookie)

 Modify the: